PaperTriangle/Sonic-3-AIR-Mods/README.md

 Simple mod because I couldn't find anything else that did this...

 ## Extra Knuckles Frames
 Adds in a couple of extra frames to Knuckles from Origins.
+Also removes custom LBZ2

 ## MGZ Eggman on the Edge
 Simple mod that moves the MGZ Eggman boss closer to the screen edge because I was asked for it.